AlysiaWu/dd-react-bootcamp/Instructions.md

 1. Header and messages component
 2. Props: names for Header and messages for MessageList
 3. setting state: input box and setting state from that
+4. Room list side bar- some flex box, can put more styling into this section